 Where is Holland, Michigan?

 Before we dig into the best things to do in Holland, let’s discuss location.
-Holland is a city in Southwestern Michigan near the shorts of Lake Michigan and Lake Macatawa.
+Holland is a city in Southwestern Michigan near the shores of Lake Michigan and Lake Macatawa.
 It’s a super popular tourist destination and makes one of the most romantic places to visit in Michigan in the summer.